kelly-gilbert/preppin-data-challenge/README.md

 # Preppin' Data Challenge

 [Preppin' Data Challenge](https://preppindata.blogspot.com/) is a weekly data preparation challenge intended for Tableau Prep.
-I'm using the challenges to practice Python (primarily pandas).
+I'm using the challenges to practice Python (primarily pandas) as well as Alteryx.
 <br>
 <br>